Notorious far-right blog The Gateway Pundit declares bankruptcy over 2020 election-related lawsuits - KESQ

 Hoft indicated that the website would continue publishing as the litigation plays out in court, proclaiming the outlet “will not be deterred.”

-In a filing in federal bankruptcy court, the outlet’s parent company said it currently has between $500,000 and $1 million in assets — putting it on perilous footing if it were to face a large damages award in a defamation trial.
+In a filing in federal bankruptcy court, the outlet’s parent company said it currently has between $500,000 and $1 million in assets — putting it on perilous footing if it were to face a large damages award in a defamation trial, including the Coomer case.

+“The Gateway Pundit is falling in the footsteps of Rudy Giuliani in seeking protection from the bankruptcy court… Rather than ‘liberal lawfare attacks,’ as Jim Hoft claims, this is what accountability looks like,” Coomer attorney Charlie Cain told CNN in a statement.

 The Gateway Pundit is one of several right-wing media outlets grappling with the fallout stemming from its promotion of 2020 election lies.
 Fox News paid a record $787 million to settle a monster defamation lawsuit brought by Dominion Voting Systems, an election technology company.
 And the right-wing network still faces a similar lawsuit from Smartmatic, another election company.